-Because it is not a powerful draw (only putting out 800cfm’s (cubic feet per minute), equivalent to a wind turbine) and only runs during direct sunlight they do not interfere with the Ridge-Vents the way a high output power electrical fan would.
+Because solar fans do not have powerful draws, only drawing approximately 800 cfm (cubic feet of air per minute) and only runs during direct sunlight, they do not interfere with the Ridge-Vents the way a high output power electrical fan would.

 Placement, is the key to getting the most of this combination.
 These findings, took years of paying close attention to customer feed back and performing regular inspections of roofs and attic ventilators that we installed within 20 years, to determine.

 WE TRIED THEM ALL

 After starting out with wind turbines, to trying ridge-vents by themselves, to then adding ridge vents with turbines, to then adding more and less intake vents around the soffits of the home, to then going to only power fans….since adding “Solar Fans” in combination with “Ridge-Vents”, strategically placed in the right locations, we noticed an immediate difference in attic heat build up during extreme temperatures, as did our customers.
 These findings were actually in direct opposition of what most manufacture specifications recommended.

 Bottom line: less intense attic heat during the hottest part of the day, equals longer shingle life.
 Better for us.
 Better for our customers.
 Better for shingle manufactures.